shawlu95/Grocery-Matter/README.md

   <img src="img/year.png" width=400">
 </p>

 For the entire year of 2018, 33.2% of my money went to Stanford ($31.2k); 16.2% went to house rent ($15.2k), and 14.8% went to the Wall Street ($14k) as I couldn't wait to blow up my first brokerage account - RIP my hard-earned internship money.
-Also, 11.9% was spent on my car, repair, and gasoline (I bought a third-hand Volkswagen, broke off its side mirror one, and failed to claim insurance coverage).

 Of course, you can run SQL query in terminal however you like.
-Below are my purchase history of milk-like items, from 2016 to 2018.
+Below are my purchase history of dairy products from 2016 to 2018.
 My financial history dates back to early 2015, but I'd spare you the torture of reviewing it in entirety.
-Take away: keeping my spendthrift habit in check is the first step toward financial freedom.

 ```bash
 mysql> SELECT userID, name, price, count, time FROM items WHERE name LIKE '%milk%';